 My first pregnancy was textbook: slight nausea for 12 weeks (spent desperately trying not to throw up in a bin at work and give my game away) and then the rest eating whatever I wanted, whenever wanted.
 Cupcakes for breakfast?
 No problem.
 Buffet high-tea feast for my baby shower?
 Absolutely.
 Fast forward five years and being pregnant in Singapore wasn’t quite such a picnic.
 The sickness set in as I was peeing on the stick, and it just went on and on and on.
 For nine months to be precise, due to hyperemesis gravidarum (HG), a condition that is as miserable to suffer as it is to spell.
-Thanks to Kate Middleton, one of the most famous HG sufferers, this condition has finally made its way into the public arena, but still people largely remain unaware that while 80% of pregnant women suffer from morning sickness or nausea, up to 2% end up with full-blown HG.
+Thanks to Kate Middleton, one of the most famous HG sufferers (and now in her third pregnancy – what a brave lady!), this condition has finally made its way into the public arena, but still people largely remain unaware that while 80% of pregnant women suffer from morning sickness or nausea, up to 2% end up with full-blown HG.
 So what exactly is this condition, and what can you do to survive it if you’re diagnosed?

 Hyperemesis Gravidarum (HG) explained